Did you know Hyacinths are decorative flowering plants that go back to medieval times and are often used in the Persian New Year?

 - Ensure the temperature stays between 70 to 80°F along with an average of 60% humidity to boost the germination process.

-- Consider slipping the heating pad under the tray for seedlings grown in a cold climate to keep them warm.
+- To keep them warm, consider slipping the heating pad under the tray for seedlings grown in a cold climate.

 Voila!
 Your Hyacinth seeds are germinated within 5 to 6 months.